meilisearch/documentation/create/how_to/digitalocean_droplet.md

-# How to deploy a MeiliSearch instance on DigitalOcean
+# Deploy a MeiliSearch Instance on DigitalOcean

 ## Create an out-of-the-box MeiliSearch